Is it time to pay

 🇺🇸 United States of America

-- More than 60% of students use credit tools to fund their education
+- A necessary step: in fact, more than 60% of students choose to fund their education through credit-based financial solutions.

 📌 In summary